CS2103AUG2016-W13-C3/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Adding Events: `add` command

 An _Event_ is a to-do happening within a time window.
 When an _Event_ is over, it will drop down to the bottom of the list, greyed out.
 On the next day, _CommanDo_ will hide it for you.
+For some to-dos, you might need to scroll down the _Events_ panel, possible by pressing <kbd>Tab</kbd> to switch focus to that panel and pressing the Down arrow key.

-Command | What should happen |
+Command to type | What should happen |
 ------- | :--------------
 `>> add wild party in hostel room from Dec 2016 to 1 Jan 2017` | A to-do will appear in the left panel, tinted yellow, which signifies that it is newly added.
-You might need to scroll down the _Events_ panel, possible by pressing <kbd>Tab</kbd> to switch focus to that panel and pressing the Down arrow key.
 It will have the description "wild party in hostel room", accompanied by a time window of 31 Dec 2016, 0000h, to 1 Jan 2017, 2359h.
 If it doesn't appear, it could mean that it has past, and you'll need to type `>> recall` to view it.
 `>> add physics revision from tues 9.30pm to 10pm weekly #physics` | A to-do will appear in the left panel.
 It will have the description "physics revision", accompanied by a time window of the current day's coming Tuesday 2130h to 2200h, tagged with "#physics" and a "Weekly" recurrence.
 `>> add tour with Jimmy on next Saturday` | A to-do will appear in the left panel.
 It will have the description "tour with Jimmy", accompanied by a time window of the current day's next Saturday 0000h to 2359h.